A powerful psychic and paranormal investigator. Eds wife.

 A "curandero" and former Catholic priest who helps people deal with supernatural threats.

-- The Bartender: He works behind a bar and has his pulse on the community.
+- The Bartender: He works behind a bar and has hand on the pulse on the community.

 - Doomsayer: Of the practically concerned variant, rather than the usual wild-eyed rambling man.
 He talks about the afflictions on the villagers (sudden blindness, dead crops and suicide) are from the evil in the abbey leaking out and predicts that Burke and Irene will be dead in a day when Frenchie goes to pick them up.

 - Properly Paranoid: Grigore blames the recent misfortunes of the village on the dark magic at the abbey getting loose and posing a threat to those nearby.
 He's right to think this way.

 - Small Role, Big Impact: He only has one scene, but his words convince Frenchie to go back to the abbey early to help Burke and Irene.